romana/romana.github.io/how/background.md

 Service Insertion and Service Chaining are terms used to describe the ability to modify the *path* traffic will use to traverse the network on its way to its final destination.
 The modified path typically includes one or more network Service Function devices (SFs) that may filter and/or modify the traffic at the network layer, according to an operator-defined policy.
 An example of an SF is a load balancer, firewall or IDS.

 Service Insertion is related to, but different from, application-level request routing.
 Application request routing is the process by which requests are forwarded to one or more application service endpoints that are available for further processing.
 Forwarding decisions for application request routing may be based on any application oriented criteria such as the kind of request being made, or even the identity of the requester.
-Application request routing typically specifies only the destination of requests and not the path that requests should use to get there.
+Application request routing typically specifies *only* the destination of requests and *not* the path requests should use to get there.

-Service Insertion is also different from service assembly, which is the collection of developer-specified paths that requests must traverse to complete an application function.
+Service Insertion is also different from service composition, which is the collection of fixed, developer-specified paths that requests must traverse to complete an application function.
 An example of this kind of logical path would be specifying what is necessary to complete a user request.
-For example, a user request requires a path to a webserver, from a web server to an application server, and from an application server to a database server.
+For example, a user request requires a path to a webserver, from a web server to an application server, and from an application server to a database server, and so on.

-Sometimes these functional destinations are specified directly by their numerical IP address, but today with microservice based application architectures, it is more likely to be specified by name.
+Sometimes these functional destinations are specified directly by their numerical IP address, but today with microservice based application architectures, they are more likely to be specified by name.
 In this case, a separate name-to-IP resolution service, such as DNS, would be used for service discovery.

 When a destination endpoint is specified and traffic traverses the network, the standard path will be through the default route from the source to the destination.
 Changing this path for Service Insertion requires reconfiguration of the devices that lie along the standard path.

-What distinguishes Service Chaining from either request routing or service assembly is that network operators need to insert SFs *transparently* in the path and *independent* of how applications are designed.
-The obvious example is the operators desire to insert security devices as needed anywhere within the network without requiring modifications to the applications.
+What distinguishes Service Chaining from either request routing or service topology is that network operators need to insert SFs *transparently* in the path, *independent* of how applications are designed.
+The obvious example is the operators desire to insert security devices, as needed, anywhere within the network without requiring modifications to the applications.

-The diagram below shows a Service Function (F1) inserted into the path from the source (S1) to the destination (D1) by modifying the gateway address of source to be the IP address of the Service Function, where the SF forwards traffic to the default gateway where it will be routed to the destination in the standard way.
+The diagram below shows a Service Function (F1) inserted into the path from the source (S1) to the destination (D1).
+On the left, the traffic flows through the gateway directly to the destination.
+On the right, by modifying the gateway address of S1 to be the IP address of the Service Function, traffic will not go to the gateway.
+Instead, it will go to the Service Function where it will apply the desired function then forward traffic to the default gateway where it will be routed to the destination in the standard way.

 ![Virtualization Hosts]({{ site.baseurl }}/images/insertion.png)